Special Report: Myanmar's moves could mean the Rohingya never go home

 Hundreds of new houses are now being built in villages where the Rohingya resided, satellite images show.
 Many of these villages were burned, then flattened and scraped by bulldozers.
 The new homes are being occupied mainly by Buddhists, some from other parts of Rakhine.
 The security forces are also building new facilities in these areas.

-See the satellite images in our interactive report reut.rs/2LkLxMg
+See the satellite images in our interactive report

 A clear picture of the changes on the ground has been elusive, however, because of restrictions on travel to the region.
 To document Myanmar’s plans for the Rohingya, Reuters analyzed satellite photographs of construction work in the region from the past year and an unpublished resettlement map drafted by the government.
 Reporters also interviewed national and state-level government officials in charge of resettlement policy, aid workers, refugees in the camps in Bangladesh, and Rohingya still living in northern Rakhine.

-See a map of destroyed villages in Northern Rakhine reut.rs/2SVhBcu
+See a map of destroyed villages in Northern Rakhine

 The government is both building some of the new homes and helping to facilitate the Buddhist resettlement push, according to local officials and new settlers.
 The campaign is being spearheaded by Buddhist nationalists who want to establish a Buddhist majority in the area.